-The Health and Safety (Display Screen Equipment) Regulations 1992 define a DSE user as someone who regularly uses a workstation for more than an hour at a time.
-Users include not only people working at a workstation in the office but also mobile workers, remote workers, homeworkers and users who hot-desk**.
+The regulations define a DSE user as someone who regularly uses a workstation for more than an hour at a time.
+People working at a workstation in the office, mobile workers, remote workers, homeworkers and users who hot-desk are all DSE users.

 - The user – including any existing conditions or discomfort the user has

 - The suitability of the equipment being used

 - The environment in which the user is working